puppetlabs/puppet-docs/source/puppet/3/reference/modules_publishing.markdown

 Before you begin, you should create a user account on the Puppet Forge.
 You will need to know your username when preparing to publish any of your modules.

-Start by navigating to the [Puppet Forge website][forge] and clicking the "Register" link in the sidebar:
+Start by navigating to the [Puppet Forge website][forge] and clicking the "Sign Up" link in the sidebar:

-![The "register" link in the Puppet Forge sidebar][register]
+![The "sign up" link in the Puppet Forge sidebar][signup]

 Fill in your details.
 After you finish, you will be asked to verify your email address via a verification email.
 Once you have done so, you can publish modules to the Puppet Forge.